funmibam/network-file-shares-and-permissions/README.md

 ## Conclusion
-This project demonstrated how to configure file share permissions in Active Directory and use security groups to control access.
+This lab demonstrated how to configure file share permissions in Active Directory and use security groups to control access.
 The successful creation of a security group, application of permissions, and testing of access rights provided a solid foundation for managing file security within a domain environment.